Digitised Manuscripts

 Lebanon

-American University in Beyrouth has put online 27 Arabic manuscripts, among the 1400 kept in the library.
-But only the first five and the last five pages are available online.
+American University in Beyrouth has put online 127 Arabic manuscripts, among the 1800 kept in the library.
+They has been digitised in two stages: In 2005 only the first five and the last five pages of the 27 manuscripts are available online.
+In 2021 around 100 manuscripts of the Issa Iskandar al-Ma’luf collection has bee digitised by the EAP grant 1423 of the British Library.

 Mauritania